Iowa State University teacher education student, Project SEARCH interns learn from each other

 “When you’re put in uncomfortable situations, you can learn from it.
 You learn your own biases, your own thoughts, how you do things,” she said.
 “Being around people with more diverse backgrounds makes you more conscious of your own background, your own ability — things I take for granted every day, but things I can still work to improve.”

 Kirk, Krier, Schmidt, and Russell interned at Iowa State this past year through Project SEARCH, which aims to secure competitive employment for people ages 18 to 30 with disabilities.
 Iowa State’s program, led by School of Education senior lecturer Linda Lind, is offered campus wide this fall.
-The transition-to-work program was first implemented at Iowa State in fall 2016 by the College of Human Sciences in partnership with The Arc of Story County.
+The transition-to-work program was first implemented at Iowa State in fall 2016 by the College of Health and Human Sciences in partnership with The Arc of Story County.

 “While Project SEARCH is enriching the lives of people with disabilities, we believe these individuals enrich our campus just as much,” said ISU President Wendy Wintersteen.
 “We want Iowa State University to be a place where anyone — including individuals with disabilities — can reach their full potential.”